My boyfriend had been telling me for years that he wanted to show me around his home country, Hong Kong (and Indonesia), early on in our relationship.

 Below is an overview of how much each Airalo Hkmobile eSIM costs:

-- Hong Kong/Hkmobile 10 GB eSIM for 30 days, costing 19 USD – most popular with Phone Travel Wiz readers (and the one I used during this trip)
+- Hong Kong/Hkmobile 10 GB eSIM for 30 days, costing 19 USD – very popular with Phone Travel Wiz readers

 Regardless of the currency used in your country, Airalo will always charge you in USD (US Dollar).